 Nominating and Corporate Governance Committee.
-Our nominating and corporate governance committee was formed upon the consummation of our initial public offering in November 2008 and consists of Messrs.
-Heath (chair) and Dorman.
-Prior to our initial public offering, we did not have a standing nominating and corporate governance committee, and such committee did not meet in fiscal 2008.
-The nominating and corporate governance committee is responsible for, among other things, identifying individuals qualified to become board members; recommending to the Board of Directors director nominees for each election of directors; developing and recommending to the Board of Directors criteria for selecting qualified director candidates; considering committee member qualifications, appointment and removal; recommending corporate governance principles, codes of conduct and compliance mechanisms; and providing oversight in the evaluation of the board and each committee.
-The Board of Directors has determined that each of Messrs.
-Heath and Dorman is "independent," as defined under and required by the rules of the Nasdaq Stock Market.
+Our nominating and corporate governance committee consists of Messrs.
+Chad N. Heath (chair) and D. Mark Dorman, each of whom our Board of Directors has determined is "independent," as defined under and required by the rules of the Nasdaq Stock Market.
+Our nominating and corporate governance committee met four times during 2009.
+The nominating and corporate governance committee is responsible for, among other things, identifying individuals qualified to become board members; recommending to the Board of Directors nominees for each election of directors; developing and recommending to the Board of Directors criteria for selecting qualified director candidates; considering committee member qualifications, appointment and removal; recommending corporate governance principles, codes of conduct and compliance mechanisms; and providing oversight in the evaluation of the board and each committee.